fzero/lhl-lectures/w6d2-react-intro/README.md

 * `render()` - The function that actually does the rendering.

 ## Additional resources

+We've worked on a quick and dirty app about kittens during class.
+The code can be found [here](kittens).
+We've mocked a JSON API call using a static file inside the `/public` folder (you can do the same to do your testing - it's a tried and true method!).

 * [Original lecture notes and code by Karl Jensen](https://github.com/jensen/react-notes) - very detailed and recommended!
 * [10 React mini-patterns](https://hackernoon.com/10-react-mini-patterns-c1da92f068c5) is an excellent article for people just getting started with React.